-Protection zones must be maintained until works are completed.
-Site staff should be briefed of their purpose through a Toolbox Talk and works micro-sited outwith the protection zone.
-If badger disturbance can be avoided in this way, there is no need to obtain a Licence from SNH for the works.
+Protection zones should be visibly marked and signed on the ground with appropriate material to restrict work access and must be maintained until works are completed.
+Site staff should be briefed of the purpose of the protection zone via a Toolbox Talk.
+Works will be micro-sited outwith the protection zone.